Vocational Education & Training (VET)

-Narrogin Senior High School runs a comprehensive Vocational Education & Training (VET) program throughout the Year 10, Year 11 and Year 12 curriculum.
-Students may currently choose programs where they could achieve a variety of over 14 different complete Certificate I, II, III or IV qualifications.
+Narrogin Senior High School runs a comprehensive Vocational Education & Training (VET) Delivered to Secondary students throughout the Year 11 and Year 12 curriculum.
+Students may currently choose programs where they could achieve a variety of different complete Certificate I, II, III or IV qualifications.
 All Certificate programs are completed in partnership with established Registered Training Organisations and, as such, all the qualifications are recognised Australiawide by other Training Organisations.

-52689WA Certificate IV in Preparation for Nursing Education – 1 day a week SR Tafe as external FFS with Central Regional Tafe (flexible delivery)
+52831WA Certificate IV in Preparation for Nursing Education – 1 day a week South Regional TAFE

 Students may also be able to establish arrangements with other training organisations to study courses of particular personal interest.

 52831WA Certificate IV in Preparation for Health and Nursing Studies (Central Regional TAFE)